There are many great ways to use All-Nippon Airways (ANA) miles, especially for business class on ANA or their Star Alliance partners.

 ANA's Family Booking Requirement

-The most important thing to know is that you cannot book an award for your boyfriend/girlfriend or fiancee (or one of your children’s unmarried significant other).
+This means you cannot officially book an award for your boyfriend/girlfriend or fiancee (or one of your children’s unmarried significant other).

 ANA allows you to pre-register up to 10 people as award users (their spouse or same-sex partner and relatives within 2 degrees of family relationship), as long as you have at least 1,000 miles in your account.